brucelourenco/crwd-get-detections-pandas/README.md

 # Crowdstrike querying detections

-The main goal is to summarize the detections by hostname and quantity of detections sorting by host, maintaining only the last occurrence for that detection and show the sum for threat by host.
+The main goal is to summarize the detections by hostname and quantity of detections sorting by host, maintaining only the last occurrence for that detection and show the sum of threats by host.

 For this I'm using [FalconPy](https://github.com/CrowdStrike/falconpy), a Python library provided by [Crowdstrike](https://www.crowdstrike.com/) and Pandas.